Naqada I: Commerce and crafts

 Vessel with "Dancing" Women.
 Predynastic Vessel.
 Naqada IC, circa 3700 BC, from the tomb U-502 at Umm el-Qaab, Abydos (Cairo Museum, JE 99583).

 Trade between the Amratian culture bearers in Upper Egypt and populations of Lower Egypt is attested during this time through new excavated objects.
 A stone vase from the north has been found at el-Amrah.
 The predecessor Badarian culture had also discovered that malachite could be heated into copper beads; (Note: Copper may have also been imported from the Sinai Peninsula or perhaps Nubia.) the Amratians shaped this metal by chipping.
 Obsidian and a very small amount of gold were both imported from Nubia during this time.
 Trade with the oases also was likely.
 Cedar was imported from Byblos, marble from Paros, as well as emery from Naxos.

-New innovations such as adobe buildings, for which the Gerzeh culture is well known, also begin to appear during this time, attesting to cultural continuity.
+Innovations such as adobe buildings, for which the Gerzeh culture is well known, also begin to appear during this time, attesting to cultural continuity.
 However, they did not reach nearly the widespread use that they were known for in later times.
 Additionally, oval and theriomorphic cosmetic palettes appear to be used in this period.
 However, the workmanship was still very rudimentary and the relief artwork for which they were later known is not yet present.

 Each Amratian village had an animal deity; amulets were worn of humans and various animals including birds and fish.
 Food, weaponry, statuettes, decorations, malachite, and occasionally dogs were buried with the deceased.